jrc03c/js-csv-helpers/readme.md

+> ⚠️ **NOTE:** ⚠️ This project is being merged into a monorepo [here](https://github.com/jrc03c/monorepo/tree/main/packages/js-csv-helpers).
+This repo will soon be archived.

+---

 # Intro

 This is a little helper library to complement [@jrc03c/js-math-tools](https://github.com/jrc03c/js-math-tools) and [@jrc03c/js-data-science-helpers](https://github.com/jrc03c/js-data-science-helpers).
 It's a relatively thin wrapper around [`papaparse`](https://www.papaparse.com/).
 All it does is load CSV files or strings as `DataFrame` objects and save `DataFrame` objects as CSV files or strings.